adamski007/IO-performances/README.md

-The aims of this project is to log information about IO on filesystem, disks and files on zpool.
+The aims of this project is to log information about IO on system, disks and files on zpool.
 This way, you can have a global view of all I/O occuring on your zpool.
 By better understanding the load, you can increase performance by tuning it.